jonniek/mpv-playlistmanager/README.md

 ○ - rest of the files

 ## Settings
 You can modify behaviour of the script in the settings variable in the lua file or a `playlistmanager.conf`lua-setting file.
-Some of the settings are rather complex so it's better to edit them in the lua.
-Saveplaylist will require you to set the path in settings variable to a path in your system(on windows escape every backslash with a backslash).
+There is a playlistmanager.conf file in this repo with the default values of the script.
+Saveplaylist will require you to set the path in settings variable to a path in your system.

 ## Keybinds
 #### Static keybindings